Passengers refuse to fly without wingtip

 … stupid, stupid passengers …

-2 Responses to “Passengers refuse to fly without wingtip”
+2 thoughts on “Passengers refuse to fly without wingtip”